etsangsplk/go-sensor/metrics/README.md

 ### Cumulative buckets

-The bucket implementation is [cumulative], which means that the client buckets include the samples of the buckets below it.
+The bucket implementation is [cumulative], which means that the buckets include the samples of the buckets below it.
 The [rationale] for [cumulative] buckets is that it allows buckets to be deleted without breaking queries.
 While this useful, it makes it difficult to query for the observation counts within a particular bucket (because it includes observations from all buckets below it).
-Ironically this makes it very difficult to plot the observation counts for each bucket within the histogram.
+Obtaining observation counts for each bucket requires subtraction between the two.

-### Linear interpolation
+### Quantile estimation error

 The [histogram quantile] calculation **assumes a linear interpolation** within buckets.
-The upstream developers have documented the [errors of quantile estimation], but basically the [histogram quantile] function is always wrong (based on the bucket layout).
-For this reason please honor the following recommendations:
+The upstream developers have documented the [errors of quantile estimation], but basically the [histogram quantile] function is always approximate (based on the bucket layout).
+For this reason please honor the following

-1. Do not use Prometheus [histogram] metrics for statistical analysis.
+recommendations:

+1. Do not use Prometheus [histogram] metrics for statistical analysis if you need an accurate value.
 If you need to perform statistical analysis log each observation and use Splunk to perform analysis.
 1. For alerting purposes it's appropriate to use [histogram] metrics, but do not use the [histogram quantile] function.
-Instead create alerts directly against the bucket boundaries.
+Instead create alerts directly against the bucket boundaries which will provide accurate measurements.

-### Example query for use with alerts
+### Alerting on histogram bucket boundaries

 If you're using a histogram for the purpose of alerting, you have two
 goals: